Living Your Best Life: Elena Bergomi '21MS Teaches Patients to Trust and Respect Their Bodies

 I was lucky enough to match with Simmons as my first choice dietetic internship program.
 I had an amazing time throughout the internship with a wide variety of experiences and incredible faculty support.
 Given this positive experience, I chose to continue to pursue my master’s degree with Simmons.

-I'm working towards the MS in nutrition and health promotion with a concentration in entrepreneurship.
+I'm working towards the MS in nutrition with a concentration in entrepreneurship.
 This program is unique as it focuses on building research, counseling, and education skills as a provider, but also allows students to take several courses in business and management.
 My dream is to open a private practice someday down the road, so these skills are vital in terms of allowing me to understand best practices in business as well as how to own, manage, and grow a small company.
 I knew that the Simmons program not only aligned with my goals, but that I could also complete the program while working full-time with the appropriate help and support from faculty.

 What inspired you to focus on eating disorders and women with polycystic ovary syndrome (PCOS)?